nuhla/googlePlayProductReplica-Discription-service/README.md

 - nodemon.

 # How to Get Started
--fork the repo.
+- fork the repo.
--clone it .
+- clone it .
--run command "npm i'
+- run command "npm i'
--run command "npm run start"
+- run command "npm run start"
 - Open http://localhost:3003/ on a web page